En Annan

 En Annan, is a 1970 Indian Tamil-language crime thriller film, directed by P. Neelakantan, starring M. G. Ramachandran and Jayalalithaa.
-It is a remake of the Telugu film Poola Rangadu (1967), which itself was loosely based on A. J. Cronin's novel, Beyond This Place.
-The film was released on 21 May 1970, and ran 100 days in theatres.
+The film is a remake of the 1955 Bengali film Sabar Uparey, previously remade into Tamil as Nalla Theerpu in 1959.
+The film was released on 21 May 1970, and ran for 100 days in theatres.

 Plot

 Ranga is the son of Velappan, a manager at a mill.
 Velappan is framed for the murder of one of the partners, Karunagaran.
 He is sent to jail for a crime he didn't commit.
-Ranga, since then, works hard to get his sister Thangam educated.
+Ranga works hard to get his sister Thangam educated.
 She marries a doctor, Murali, who happens to be Karunagaran's son.
-When he finds out she is Velappan's daughter, he leaves her.
+When he finds out that she is Velappan's daughter, he leaves her.
 Ranga is enraged and beats his lover Valliammal's brother Nagappan, who informs Murali.
 Ranga is sent to jail.
 There he meets his father, learns about his innocence and vows to get him out.
-Once Ranga is released, he earns the goodwill of the other two partners, Nayagam and Dharmaraj, and finally exposes them.
+Once Ranga is released, he earns the goodwill of the other two partners, Nayagam and Dharmaraj, and finally exposes their hand in Karunagaran's murder.
 Velappan is released, Ranga marries his lover Valli and Murali takes Thangam back.